pawco/docker-lamp/README.md

 - php
 - mysql

-Requirements
+##Requirements
 - git (only to be able to clone the repo)
 - docker desktop

-Installation
+##Installation
 - Clone this repo
-- configure .env file to fit your needs
+- configure .env file to fit your needs (not required)
-- Run docker-compose
+- Run docker-compose to create and start all the services
 ```shell script
 git clone git@github.com:pawco/docker-lamp.git .
 cd docker-lamp
 docker-compose up -d
 ```
-and your lamp stack is ready.
-Type `127.0.0.1:8080` in your favorite browser.
+and your lamp stack is ready, just type `127.0.0.1:8080` in your favorite browser.

-Fun Facts
+##Fun Facts
 - document root is `./source` folder
 - MySQL root password is `toor`
 - MySQL database is `docker`